OriSharaby/Networking_final_project/README.md

    This will execute the script and generate various plots based on the provided CSV files.

-3. **Review Plots**: After running the script, the generated plots will be saved in the `Plots` subfolders.
+3. **Review Plots**: After running the script, the generated plots will be saved in the `res` subfolders.
 You can explore the plots to gain insights into the packet data's characteristics.

 ## Important Points to Take Into Account